Hassles

 <<irritations>>

-Some annoying things are preventable, by forethought and planning, or reduced by gaining more experience, while others are an unavoidable part of life.
-However, all are an opportunity for us to allow the outworking of God’s grace as we display the fruit of the Spirit and develop Godly character.
-Trials give us an opportunity to experience the love of God because He has permitted these challenges in love.
-We know He loves us in theory but in the heat of the battle, we must work this out in our experience through our attitudes, words and reactions.
-Satan sees when we are under pressure and most vulnerable to temptation with the greatest likelihood of making unwise choices.
-Hassles never come at a convenient time.
+Some annoying stress-creating inconveniences are preventable by forethought and planning, or reduced by gaining more experience, while others are an unavoidable part of life in a sin-blighted world and broken society.
+However, all are an opportunity for us to allow the outworking of God’s grace as we display the fruit of the Spirit and develop Godly character with resilient perseverance (Rom 5:3-5; Gal 5:22,23).
+Trials allow us to experience the love of God because He has permitted these challenges in love and is working for our benefit.
+We know He loves and desires the best for us in theory, but in the heat of the battle, we must work this out in our experience through our attitudes, words and reactions.
+These unplanned and unexpected irritations, with their unsettling influence, generally infiltrate our whole personality and throw us ‘off-balance’ until we regain our composure and take control of the situation.
+Satan sees when we are under pressure and most vulnerable to temptation, with the greatest likelihood of making unwise choices.
+Hassles always seem to come at the most inappropriate time, and as they interrupt our plans, our self is not ministered to, robbing us of peace.

-When hassled do I turn to or from God?
+When hassled, do I turn to or away from God

 Non-believers have hassles too, which should drive them to discover Jesus, the meaning of life.

-See also: attitudes, challenges, character, fruit (of the Spirit), hardships, not being ministered to, pressure, reaction, self-control, temptation, test/testing, trials.
+See also: attitudes, challenges, character, fruit (of the Spirit), not being ministered to, peace, pressure, problems, reaction, self-control, stress, temptation, test/testing, trials.